 - You have the financial resources to tolerate the risks involved in the pension transfer option.

 - You are comfortable with the extra responsibility involved in looking after an invested fund on an ongoing basis.
 It helps if you have had some experience of investing savings in things like equity based Individual Savings Accounts (ISA’s) or Unit Trust’s, OEIC’s or Investment Bonds.

 - You fully understand the benefits you would leave behind in your defined benefit scheme, including options for early and late retirement.

 - You understand precisely what you will do with the defined benefit pension transfer value if you take it and have a firm plan in place.

 - You understand the tax implications of the pension fund created by the transfer.

-- You have performed a critical investment return assessment which will looks in detail at what investment returns will be required to match what you may have expected from the defined benefit pension.
+- You have performed a critical investment return assessment which will look in detail at what investment returns will be required to match what you may have expected from the defined benefit pension.
 If inflation were to rise, interest rates and investment returns would also rise as well so you need to understand the real investment return target over and above the rate of inflation.

 - If you opted for protection against the lifetime allowance at A-Day in 2006 you need to understand how this impacts on your transferred fund.